Following are some frequently asked questions about installing and configuring Web on Windows:

 You can also check the LANSA Web site for the latest product updates and updated information about Web Server configurations.

-Your local LANSA Agent will give you details about supported platforms or you can refer to the LANSA Supported Platform document.
+Your local LANSA Agent will give you details about supported platforms or you can refer to one of the LANSA Supported Versions lists.

 Should I install LANSA Integrator if I am doing Web Development?

 LANSA Integrator supports a variety of XML features and services.
 If your Web application involves the exchange of XML documents, you should review the LANSA Integrator features.